Customer Success Onboarding Playbook For SaaS Businesses

 Add those goals to the customer onboarding tool you use.
 This way, you can measure your onboarding actions and keep track of your playbook’s performance.

-Tracking multiple goals across the user journey will then give you a birds-eye view over the onboarding process and how well your playbooks are impacting success.
+Tracking multiple goals across the user journey will then give you a birds-eye view of the onboarding process and how well your playbooks are impacting success.

 3. Map the customer journey stage your onboarding playbook will impact